 By Erica Smith, student at Brigham Young University in Utah

 Last month, hundreds of thousands of people attended the Washington D.C.
-March for Life, and many more marched across the country and around the world.
-The March for Life is the most important pro-life event of the year.
+National Pro-Life March, and many more marched across the country and around the world.
+The National Pro-Life March is the most important pro-life event of the year.
 But most of us don’t live in the DC area, so it’s up to us to find local opportunities to make our voices heard.

 1) Think globally, act locally

-Salt Lake’s March for Life doubled as a diaper drive, raising funds and materials for a nearby pregnancy resource center.
+Salt Lake’s National Pro-Life March doubled as a diaper drive, raising funds and materials for a nearby pregnancy resource center.
 Donations went to help mothers and children in our own communities.
 Of course, you can donate to national pro-life charities with the click of a button, but it’s more rewarding to hand over gifts you know will benefit local mothers.

 2) Keep up with local laws